altugkarakurt/morty/README.md

     pip install -r optional_requirements

 ### Explanation of Classes
-* *PitchDistribution* is the class, which holds the pitch distribution.
+- *PitchDistribution* is the class, which holds the pitch distribution.
 It also includes save and load functions to make the pitch distributions accessible for later use.

-* *BozkurtEstimation* implements the methods proposed in (A. C. Gedik, B.Bozkurt, 2010) and (B. Bozkurt, 2008).
+- *Bozkurt* class implements the methods proposed in (A. C. Gedik, B. Bozkurt, 2010) and (B. Bozkurt, 2008).

-* *ChordiaEstimation* implements the method proposed in (Chordia, P. and Şentürk, S. 2013).
+- *Chordia* class implements the method proposed in (P. Chordia and S. Şentürk, 2013).

-* *ModeFunctions* includes the low-level functions related to mode and tonic recognition.
+- *modefunctions* module includes the low-level functions related to mode and tonic recognition.
 These functions are generic and common in both Bozkurt and Chordia methods.
 They aren't expected to be used directly; instead they are called by the higher level wrapper functions in BozkurtEstimation and ChordiaEstimation.

 ### References